marcin-piotrak-mox/DevSecOps-fu/cheatsheets/regex-cheatsheet.md

 A character class is an explicit list of the characters that may qualify for a match in a search.
 A character class is indicated by enclosing a class of characters in brackets (`[` and `]`).
 Anything enclosed with `[` and `]` is a part of the class, meaning **any of the class characters must match, but not necessarily all**.

+> :bulb: Metacharacters placed in character class are treated as literals therefore don't need to be escaped, however doing so is acceptable, e.g. /[XYZ\.\*]/.

 <table>
   <tr>
     <td>RegEx:</td>